Where to go for gorilla trekking – Best country to see gorillas

 One thing needs to be made clear – mountain gorillas look the same in all three countries.
 There is nothing like cuter or bigger here or there.
+Comparing gorilla trekking in Uganda, Rwanda and Congo is meaningless because gorilla trekking in each country has its advantages.
 The parks have similar management systems in place and work closely to coordinate conservation related projects.
-Mountain gorillas often move between the four parks found in the three countries.
+Mountain gorillas sometimes move between the four parks found in the three countries.
 The main difference in our opinion is the experience you get while tracking in each of the countries.

 Others might even argue that the predominantly bamboo forests at the volcanoes national park of Rwanda allows for taking better photos unlike the denser forests of Uganda.
 There are even those who might conclude that thee services at the Volcanoes national park are delivered more professionally – but again that is subjective and open to debate.

-It’s also important to consider that in comparison to the other countries, Rwanda has dedicated a lot of resources to marketing her tourism destinations – Something Uganda and Congo can learn from as they have far much more to offer.
+When comparing gorilla trekking in the three countries, it’s important to take note in comparison to the other countries, Rwanda has dedicated a lot of resources to marketing her tourism destinations – Something Uganda and Congo can learn from as they have far much more to offer.
 Rwanda’s recent increase of gorilla permit prices from 750USD to 1500USD has made it a less appealing destination for visitors on tight budget.

 Uganda: Uganda’s advantage is that it has a variety of tourism destinations and other things on offer.
 We recommend Uganda for those who have time to spare and wish to combine a true African safari alongside gorilla watching.
 Uganda has more gorillas and habituated families than any of the other countries.
 There is a belief that gorilla tracking in Uganda is more strenuous because Bwindi Impenetrable forest is vast giving room for gorillas to go deeper into the forest.
 But in reality, it all depends on which gorilla family you choose.
 Uganda has some habituated gorilla families living just next to the park lodges.
 Uganda’s gorilla permits cost 600 USD which we think is quiet affordable.